umarpir/umarpir.github.io/_posts/2020-12-30-Soundwrite.md

 ## The technical stuff!
 ### Back-end
-For the back-end we used Java Spring boot couple with Azure cloud services.
-We also used Spring security for the log in flow using JWT authentication tokens.
-Each time a user logged in, a new token was generated adn stored in the users cache.
-Once this token was stored, it was sent to the back-end using a post request via axios like so..
+For the back-end we utilised Java Spring boot couple with Azure cloud services and MySQL.
+We also use Spring security for the log in flow using JWT authentication tokens.
+Each time a user logs in, a new token is generated and stored in the users cache.
+Once this token is stored, it is sent to the back-end using a post request via axios like so..
 ```
 axios
     .post(token)
 ```
 This returned the users data.
-How difficult was this? .... very, considering it was my first big project (like most of my team) and having to create a complicated full stack application from scratch was extremely challanging.
+How difficult was this? .... very, considering it was my first big project (like most of my team) and having to create a complicated full stack application from scratch was extremely challenging.